Compassion -- it's a family dynamic

 Ripeka says studying with her mother and sister has added “strength and substance” to her learning, as well as enabling her to discuss ideas and thoughts.

-“I’m looking forward to completing my final year in 2018 knowing that I have Mum’s support.”
+“I’m looking forward to completing my final year knowing that I have Mum’s support.”